ntwalibas/unitary-proposal/README.md

 - Only 1-Qubit gates and controlled gates of 1-Qubit gates can be created by the user.
 All other gates can derive from those.
 As is often said, a language cannot be made more powerful by reducing the number of features it offers.
 Is there wisdom in allowing the creation of arbitrary (unitary) gates as QUIL allows?
 - All bit and qubit types are static in the sense that their size is fixed at compile time.
 How do we evolve this without having a noodle soup of data types?
 Are refinement types the answer?
 What is the amount of work required to make that a reality?
 Shall we go all the way to dependent types?
+- The language strives to limit the number possible runtime errors (no allowance of undefined behavior for instance) through the type system, how do we use this to disallow the application of unitary gates on a qubit after it has been measured?

 Here is what is missing but is absolutely important to make the language more useful: